WSU-kduncan/ceg3120-cicd-Luximo/README-CI.md

 ### 3.2 Job Definition: `build-and-push`

 ```

 jobs:
-  build-and-push: # Name of the job within the workflow
+  # Define the job for building and pushing Docker images
+  build-and-push:
-    runs-on: ubuntu-latest # Specifies the runner environment to use.
-In this case, it's the latest Ubuntu version.
+    # Specify the runner environment as Ubuntu latest version
+    runs-on: ubuntu-latest

+    # List the sequence of steps to execute in this job
     steps:
-      - name: Checkout repository # Step to clone the repository onto the runner machine.
+      # Step 1: Check out the repository code to the runner
-        uses: actions/checkout@v4 # Action that checks out the code from the repository.
-Version 4 of the checkout action is being used.
+      - name: Checkout repository
+        uses: actions/checkout@v4

+      # Step 2: Set up Docker Buildx for multi-platform image building
-      - name: Set up Docker Buildx # Step to set up Docker Buildx, a tool that supports advanced build features like multi-platform builds.
+      - name: Set up Docker Buildx
-        uses: docker/setup-buildx-action@v3 # Docker action that configures Buildx.
-Version 3 of this action is being used.
+        uses: docker/setup-buildx-action@v3

+      # Step 3: Authenticate with DockerHub using stored credentials
-      - name: Authenticate to DockerHub # Step to log into DockerHub so the workflow can push images.
+      - name: Log in to DockerHub
-        uses: docker/login-action@v3 # Docker action that handles authentication to DockerHub.
-Version 3 of this action is being used.
-        with: # Inputs for the authentication action.
+        uses: docker/login-action@v3
+        with:
+          # Use repository secrets for secure credential storage
-          username: ${{ secrets.DOCKER_USERNAME }} # DockerHub username stored as a GitHub secret.
+          username: ${{ secrets.DOCKER_USERNAME }}
-          password: ${{ secrets.DOCKER_TOKEN }} # DockerHub password or access token, also stored securely as a GitHub secret.
+          password: ${{ secrets.DOCKER_TOKEN }}

-      - name: Build and Push Docker Image # Step to build the Docker image using the Dockerfile and push it to DockerHub.
+      # Step 4: Build the Docker image and push it to DockerHub
-        uses: docker/build-push-action@v5 # Docker action that builds and pushes Docker images.
-Version 5 of this action is being used.
-        with: # Inputs for building and pushing the image.
+      - name: Build and push Docker image with tag
+        uses: docker/build-push-action@v5
+        with:
-          context: . # Specifies the build context, which is the current directory (where the code resides).
+          # Specify build context as current directory
+          context: .
-          file: ./Dockerfile # Path to the Dockerfile used for building the image.
+          # Path to the Dockerfile
+          file: ./Dockerfile
-          push: true # Indicates that the built image should be pushed to a registry (DockerHub).
+          # Enable pushing to registry
-          tags: luximo1/otuvedo-ceg3120:latest # Tag(s) assigned to the image.
-Tags help in identifying the image version or purpose.
+          push: true
+          # Define image tags - one with version from git tag, one as latest
+          tags: |
+            luximo1/otuvedo-ceg3120:${{ github.ref_name }}
+            luximo1/otuvedo-ceg3120:latest
 ```

 ### 3.3 Key Components